CristianDavideConte/universalSmoothScroll/docs/FAQ.md

  * Suppose we've already imported the Dev-Helpers library.
  * The isValidStepLengthCalculator non-blocking function will create
  * a dummy scroll-animation for the passed container (no actual scroll takes place)
- * to test our StepLengthCalculator.
+ * to test our stepLengthCalculator.
  */
 const isValid = await isValidStepLengthCalculator(myBrokenCalculator, myContainer);
 if(!isValid) {
-  //Fix the StepLengthCalculator...
+  //Fix the stepLengthCalculator...
 }
 ```
 <br/>